katzenpost/katzenpost/docs/handbook/mix_server.rst

 to deviate from the defaults.

 The top-level Provider configuration parameters include:

-* ``AltAddresses`` is the map of extra transports and addresses at which the Provider is reachable by clients.
-The most useful alternative transport is likely ("tcp") (`core/pki.TransportTCP`).

 * ``EnableEphemeralClients`` if set to ``true`` allows ephemeral clients to be created when the Provider first receives a given user identity string.